ckamm/multidistribute/README.md

 ## Program Functionality

 - **Collections:**
   An authority initializes a collection with a cap on the total tokens that can be deposited, usually based on the circulating amount of the token.
-Users commit tokens to the collection and receive replacement tokens in return.
-The collection can be configured to either store the committed tokens in a vault or burn them.
-User deposits are tracked for future reward distributions.
+The authority also adds token distributions (see below) for the collection, adds tokens to them and then finalizes the collection setup.
+Then users commit tokens to the collection and receive replacement tokens in return as well as their share of tokens from the distributions.
+The collection stores the committed tokens in a vault which the authority can withdraw.

 - **Distributions:**
-  The collection authority can set up a distribution associated with a collection.
-The distribution holds tokens that are later shared among the users who deposited tokens into the collection.
+  The collection authority can set up a distributions associated with a collection.
+Each distribution is set up with tokens that are later claimed by users who deposit tokens into the collection.

 - **Deposits & Claims:**
-  Users deposit (commit) tokens into the collection to become eligible for rewards.
-When a distribution is available, users can claim a share of its tokens proportionally based on their deposit relative to the collection’s maximum allowed tokens.
+  Users deposit (commit) tokens into the collection to become eligible its distributions.
+Users can claim a share of each distribution's tokens proportionally based on their deposit relative to the collection’s maximum allowed tokens.

 - **Management:**
-  The collection authority can adjust the maximum deposit cap and withdraw tokens from the collection vault without affecting users’ reward eligibility.
+  The collection authority can withdraw tokens from the collection vault without affecting users’ reward eligibility.

 ## Instructions

 - **init_collection** - Creates a new token collection with specified maximum deposit limit and burn configuration
-- **decrease_collection_max_collectable_tokens** - Authority reduces the maximum deposit limit for a collection
 - **withdraw_from_collection** - Authority withdraws tokens from collection vault
+- **finalize_collection_setup** - Authority is done populating distributions on a collection
 - **init_distribution** - Creates a new distribution for rewarding collection depositors
 - **add_distribution_tokens** - Adds tokens to a distribution's reward pool
 - **user_commit_to_collection** - User deposits tokens into a collection and receives freshly minted replacement tokens
-- **user_claim_from_distribution** - User claims their share of distribution rewards
+- **user_claim_from_distribution** - User claims their share of distribution tokens

 ## Program Accounts